acetyct/COMS6998_FinalProj/README.md

-# COMS6998_FinalProj: <br>
-# Building a Super Model: Pruning Techniques and Distributed DL for Training Efficiency
+# COMS6998_FinalProj: Building a Super Model: Pruning Techniques and Distributed DL for Training Efficiency

 **A description of the project**  <br>
 In this project we set out to optimize convolution neural networks through exploring the techniques of data augmentation, pruning, mixed precision, quantization and synchronous training.